vickyhella/vickyhella.github.io/docs/docusaurus/custom-components/components-within-files.md

 ## Introduction

-Sometimes the native components of Docusaurus might not be enough for our docs.
-In this case, we can customize some components to add more styles to our pages.
+Sometimes the native components of Docusaurus might not be enough.
+In this case, you can customize some components to add more styles to your pages.

 ## Implementing Components